dovker/Touchord/README.md

 - **Connectivity:**
   - USB Type-C MIDI support.
-  - TRS MIDI support implementing the two most popular MIDI modes:
+  - TRS MIDI support (User switchable in software):
     - **TRS Type A (Standard MIDI TRS)**
     - **TRS Type B (Roland TRS MIDI)**

 ## Project Stage

 - Enclosure design and manufacturing are finished.
-- PCB prototype is already made and tested, and a final board with more expandable and flexible features is at the last stage of production.
+- PCB is at the last stage of production.
+Final version need to be manufactured and tested.
-- Software is at a prototype stage.
-All the backend features are done, UI and UX remain.
+- Software implements all major functions, TRS and USB MIDI, Playing modes.
+User settings and presets left.

 - ### Next steps?